 Joy Yagid is a Maplewood based photographer, who loves to photograph moments of human nature or nature itself.
 She has written and photographed for the Village Green, Patch (Maplewood, South Orange, Millburn, West Orange), Baristanet, NJNext, and the New York Times’ The Local, as well as The New York Times print edition.
 Her photographs have been in local, regional and national exhibitions as well as private collections.
 When not photographing people, owls or plants, you can find her in her garden, volunteering with the local Girl Scouts or hiking all over New Jersey.
 Her work can be seen at www.joyyagid.com.

-Jordan Young is currently a freshman at American University, where she studies Journalism and Public Health.
+Jordan Young is a student at American University, where she studies Journalism and Public Health.
 She is also a staff writer for their student-run newspaper, The Eagle.
 A Maplewood resident of four years, she started writing for The Village Green in 2020 and is the former Co-Opinions Editor of Columbia High School’s newspaper, The Columbian.